 Board Election Guide

-EdTA’s 2022 board of directors election will open in late January and run through mid-March.
+EdTA’s 2023 board of directors election will open at the beginning of February and run through mid-March.
 All EdTA adult members in good standing are eligible to vote — you have a voice in choosing who will represent you on the board.

 Currently, the board of directors comprises nine elected members, including the president, vice president and immediate past president, and three appointed members (view current board).
 The vice president/president serves a five-year term, two as VP, two as president, and one as past president.
 Other elected members serve three-year terms, and may be re-elected for a total service of six years.
 Appointed members serve one four-year term.

-This year, two board directors will be elected for terms to begin July 1, and members will vote on four proposed code changes.
+This year, a VP/president and two board directors will be elected for terms to begin July 1, and members will vote on proposed code changes.

 Why This Guide?